Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Methodology

 \subsection{Deep Neural Networks for Cloud Forecasting}

 Forecasting cloud movement is a spatiotemporal prediction problem where the time or temporal factor relates to the changes observed across continuous satellite images and the space or spatial factor relates to the formations of clouds within a satellite image \cite{Si2021PhotovoltaicPosition}.
 Several deep neural networks have been proposed for spatiotemporal learning in the deep learning literature \cite{Wang2022PredRNN:Learning}.
-One of the widely adapted structures is the combination of CNN and LSTMs that combines the advantages of convolutional and recurrent neural networks. \textit{Convolutional LSTM} (i.e., ConvLSTM) proposed by \citet{Shi2015ConvolutionalNowcasting} is one of the very early deep neural networks that is widely adopted in spatiotemporal applications and have also been adopted to forecast cloud movement in multiple solar forecasting studies \cite{Si2021PhotovoltaicPosition, Paletta2021BenchmarkingAnalysis, Kong2020HybridForecasting}.
+One of the widely adapted structures is the combination of CNN and LSTMs, which combines the advantages of convolutional and recurrent neural networks. \textit{Convolutional LSTM} (i.e., ConvLSTM) proposed by \citet{Shi2015ConvolutionalNowcasting} is one of the very early deep neural networks that is widely adapted in spatiotemporal applications and has also been adapted to forecast cloud movement in multiple solar forecasting studies \cite{Si2021PhotovoltaicPosition, Paletta2021BenchmarkingAnalysis, Kong2020HybridForecasting}.

 In ConvLSTM, the convolutional and recurrent neural networks are combined together by replacing the matrix multiplication within a standard LSTM cell with the convolution operation to capture spatial dependencies in addition to the long and short-term modelling of the LSTM.
-Equation \ref{eq:subeq1}-\ref{eq:subeq4} shows the operations of a ConvLSTM and the matrix multiplications replaced with convolution operations are marked in boldface. $i_t$, $o_t$, $f_t$, $C_t$ and $h_t$ represents the input gate, output gate, forget gate, cell state and hidden state at time $t$. $W_{<gate/cell>, <input/hidden>}$ are the weight matrices for the respective gate/ cell state associated with the hidden state or input state and $b_{gate/cell}$ indicates respective bias vectors.
+Equation \ref{eq:subeq1}-\ref{eq:subeq4} shows the operations of a ConvLSTM and the matrix multiplications replaced with convolution operations are marked in boldface. $i_t$, $o_t$, $f_t$, $C_t$ and $h_t$ represent the input gate, output gate, forget gate, cell state and hidden state at time $t$. $W_{<gate/cell>, <input/hidden>}$ are the weight matrices for the respective gate or cell state associated with the hidden state or input state and $b_{gate/cell}$ indicates the corresponding bias vectors.

 Compared to the traditional LSTM that ignores spatial information, ConvLSTM can extract spatial dependencies and is therefore suitable for spatiotemporal applications where both spatial and temporal dynamics of the data need to be extracted.
 We train a ConvLSTM to forecast the satellite image sequence of the next hour in 10 minute time intervals (i.e., to predict 6 images).
-We use this network as a benchmark method for cloud forecasting to evaluate the attention-based networks we investiage in this work.
+We use this network as a benchmark method for cloud forecasting to evaluate the attention-based networks we investigate in this work.